Friends and Lovers (TV series): Synopsis

 Robert Dreyfuss is a young bachelor and double-bass player who returns to Boston after living in Denver, Colorado, for three years and wins a job playing with the Boston Symphony Orchestra.
-He is a romantic who falls in love easily with the women he meets, but he has little luck with them because he is shy, passive, dour-faced, and tends to say the wrong things at the wrong time.
+He is a romantic who falls in love easily with the women he meets but has little luck with them because he is shy, passive, dour-faced, and tends to say the wrong things at the wrong time.
 In sharp contrast, his older brother Charlie is aggressive, loud, physically fit, and athletic.
-Charlie is protective of Robert, while Charlie's affection-starved wife Janice constantly mocks Robert for his romantic failures, and Robert often gets caught in the middle of the arguments to which Charlie and Janice are prone.
-Charlie and Janice have a three-year-old son named Brendan who is mentioned in the first episode, but Brendan never appears in the show and is never discussed in any other episode.
-Ben and Marge are Robert's and Charlie's parents.
+Charlie is protective of Robert, while Charlie's affection-starved wife Janice constantly mocks Robert for his romantic failures.

+Robert often gets caught in the middle of the arguments to which Charlie and Janice are prone.
+Charlie and Janice have a three-year-old son named Brendan, who is mentioned in the first episode, but Brendan never appears in the show and is never discussed in any other episode.
+Ben and Marge are Robert and Charlie's parents.

 In the orchestra, Robert makes friends with an Austrian violinist, Fred Meyerbach, who has a strained relationship with his father.
 They must deal with the young, sarcastic, and overweight conductor, Mason Woodruff, and the antagonistic orchestra manager, Jack Riordan.